Massive winter storm brings frigid temps, snow and ice to US | Science-Environment

 - United States

-Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages and canceled holiday gatherings Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing about 60 per cent of the U.S. population to some sort of winter weather advisory or warning.
+Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages and canceled holiday gatherings Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing about 60% of the U.S. population to some sort of winter weather advisory or warning.

 More than 200 million people were under an advisory or warning on Friday, the National Weather Service said.
 The weather service's map "depicts one of the greatest extents of winter weather warnings and advisories ever," forecasters said.

+Power outages have left more than 1.4 million homes and businesses in the dark, according to the website PowerOutage, which tracks utility reports.
+Utilities in Nashville, Memphis and throughout the Tennessee Valley said they were implementing rolling blackouts Friday to conserve power as the region battles an extreme cold front.

-More than 3,400 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
-Some airports, including Seattle-Tacoma International Airport, closed runways.
-More than 458,000 homes and businesses were without power Friday morning.
+And more than 4,500 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
+"We've just got to stay positive.
+Anger is not going to help us at all," said Wendell Davis, who plays basketball with a team in France and was waiting at O'Hare in Chicago on Friday after a series of flight cancellations.
 The huge storm stretched from border to border.
 In Canada, WestJet canceled all flights Friday at Toronto Pearson International Airport, beginning at 9 a.m.
 And in Mexico, migrants waited near the U.S. border in unusually cold temperatures as they awaited a U.S. Supreme Court decision on whether and when to lift pandemic-era restrictions that prevent many from seeking asylum.
-“This is not like a snow day when you were a kid,” President Joe Biden warned Thursday after a briefing from federal officials.
-“This is serious stuff.”
 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-Among those with canceled flights was Ashley Sherrod, who planned to fly from Nashville, Tennessee, to Flint, Michigan, on Thursday afternoon.
-“My family is calling, they want me home for Christmas, but they want me to be safe, too,” said Sherrod, whose bag — including the Grinch pajamas she was planning to wear to a family party — was packed and ready by the door.
-Activists also were rushing to get the homeless out of the cold.
-In Chicago, Andy Robledo planned to spend the day organizing efforts to check on unhoused people who have received tents, propane heaters and other supplies through his nonprofit, Feeding People Through Plants.

-“Dress really warm and don't get stuck outside really long,” he said.
-Most of western and parts of northern Michigan were under blizzard warnings, according to the weather service.
-On the other side of the state, the zoo and an art museum in Detroit were closing.
-And to the north of the city, a rescue team used a Hovercraft to reach an injured swan Thursday that became frozen to ice on a lake.
-Buffalo, New York, Mayor Byron Brown urged people to stay home as meteorologists warned that the city could see 2 to 4 feet (0.6 to 1.2 meters) of snow through the weekend.

-While New England was being spared the numbing cold and snow, heavy rain and wind gusting to more than 60 mph (96 kph) knocked out power to thousands.
-About 150,000 homes and businesses in Massachusetts, Rhode Island, Maine, New Hampshire and Vermont had no electricity as of Friday morning, according to the region's major utilities.
-There were another 100,000 outages in Connecticut.
-Hundreds of utility and tree crews were deployed, but the high winds hampered them.
-The limit for using bucket trucks is typically 25 mph (40 kph) to 35 mph (56 kph), a utility official said.
+"The impacts are perhaps far greater than they might be in the middle of winter during a typical weekend without a holiday," said Greg Carbin, chief of forecast operations for the National Weather Service's Weather Prediction Center, noting that while the blizzard conditions may set some records, the storm isn't unprecedented.

+Even though fleets of snow plows and salt trucks have been deployed, driving was hazardous and sometimes deadly.
+A Kansas City, Missouri, driver died Thursday after skidding into a creek.
+And in the Chicago suburb of Des Plaines, a pickup truck driver was hospitalized after sliding into a pond.
+State police in Michigan reported multiple crashes Friday in southwestern and western Michigan, including one in which nine semitrailers also were involved in a pileup.
+Another multivehicle crash shut down U.S. 131 south of Grand Rapids, and a firefighter and postal worker were hurt in separate crashes.

+Other tribes also were struggling, including the Oglala Sioux Tribe in the western part of the state, which was using snowmobiles to reach members who live at the end of miles-long dirt roads.

+But with the vehicles breaking down in the 10-foot drifts, officials were considering using horses to deliver essentials to some homes as they sought help from federal officials.

+"It's been one heck of a fight so far," said tribal President Frank Star Comes Out.
 In Maine, gusts approaching 70 mph (113 kph) were reported along the coast Friday morning.
-Atop New Hampshire's Mount Washington, the tallest peak in the Northeast, the wind topped 130 mph (210 kph).
+Atop New Hampshire's Mount Washington, the tallest peak in the Northeast, the wind topped 150 mph (2410 kph).
+The governor closed state offices, ferry service to Casco Bay islands was suspended and flooding was leading to some water rescues.

+In Boston, rain combined with a high tide, sent waves over the seawall at Long Wharf in Boston and flooded some downtown streets.
+New York Gov. Kathy Hochul declared a state of emergency early Friday morning, described it as a "kitchen sink'' storm.

+"We've had ice, flooding, snow, freezing temperatures, and everything that Mother Nature could wallop at us this weekend" Hochul said during a news briefing.

 It was so bad in Vermont that Amtrak canceled service for the day, and nonessential state offices were closing early.